-Form the school completes: Application for candidacy: Primary Years Programme
+Form the school completes: Application for candidacy: Diploma Programme

-The school will start the authorization process by completing the Application for candidacy: Primary Years Programme and gathering the supporting documents.
+The school will start the authorization process by completing the Application for candidacy: Diploma Programme and gathering the supporting documents.
 By submitting the application and the supporting documents the school formally applies for candidate status.

-The Application for candidacy: Primary Years Programme shows that the school has carried out a preliminary analysis of the programme and of the consequences of its implementation and that, as a result, an action plan has been developed reflecting the commitment of the school to make the necessary adjustments to become an IB World School.
+The Application for candidacy: Diploma Programme shows that the school has carried out a preliminary analysis of the programme and the consequences of its implementation, and that, as a result, an action plan has been developed reflecting the commitment of the school to make the necessary adjustments to become an IB World School.